Advertisement

 Even in modern activism, white feminism continues to dominate.
 The #MeToo movement is a prime example—originally founded by Tarana Burke, a Black woman, in 2006, the movement only gained widespread attention when white Hollywood actresses began to speak out in 2017.
 The message was clear: white women’s voices are amplified, while the contributions of women of color are often sidelined, if not erased entirely.

-The Illusion of Intersectionality
+Women’s History Month and the Illusion of Intersectionality

 Intersectionality—a term coined by legal scholar and civil rights advocate Kimberlé Crenshaw, a Black woman—acknowledges that women of color experience gender inequality differently due to their race, class, and other social factors.
 But despite the term’s mainstream adoption, many feminist spaces treat intersectionality as a theoretical concept rather than an actionable framework.
 Too often, it’s used as a buzzword to suggest inclusivity without any real effort to center marginalized voices.